 Throughout the duration of the application, the client should continue to send “keep-alive” signals to continue ownership of the robot’s resources.
 The “keep-alive” signal is sent as the

 RetainLease RPC.
-If enough time passes between the last retain lease request received, the robot will revoke ownership of the lease such that other applications can acquire ownership.
+If enough time passes between the last retain lease request received, ownership of the lease will be marked “stale” such that other applications can acquire ownership.

 When issuing robot commands, the robot will be sent a version of the lease with the specific command to permit the robot to complete the desired command.
 This lease will automatically be included with the command request when using the SDK